Arkowsky/docker_symfony/README.md

 # Docker symfony on Mac (OS X)

 ###Introduction
-This is my docker project created for symfony projects.
+This is my docker project created for symfony(https://symfony.com/) framework projects.
+I use it on my Mac for large symfony application and met an performance issue on OS X described under https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/126.
+I used external library http://docker-sync.io/ to solve this issue.

 Project includes PHP7.1 + NGINX + MARIADB and can be used on linux or osx without performance issues.
+I didn't tested it on Windows but it should work.

 I use database localy so all database files are preserved on my computer not in image.

-###OS X

-There is performance issue on OS X described on https://forums.docker.com/t/file-access-in-mounted-volumes-extremely-slow-cpu-bound/8076/126.
-I have solved the issue using http://docker-sync.io/ and it works fine.

 ###HOW TO START WITH THIS REPO